Twin1dev/FNAndroid-Archive/guide.md

 Hey, I've been asked a bit about this "how to get lawin working" so I decided to make a quick yet clear and effective guide for you, so you can understand how to get LawinServer working on Android.

-Cr: Shady For Making This Guide
+Cr: Shady For Making This Guide Check His [Discord Server.](https://discord.gg/cpRZq2ETC8)

 ![Example of Fortnite Season 6 Working On Lawin Server With XMPP ](https://cdn.discordapp.com/attachments/853780763538751498/954148891987681310/Screenshot_20220307-141558_Fortnite.jpg)